 Beyond the lake, make the drive west from Redding on Highway 299 and then north on Highway 3.
 Above all, this road presents one of the most scenic and historic backcountry trips possible in Northern California.

 First stop on this drive is Shasta City.
 The red brick facades of Shasta State Historic Park show the huge prosperity that a gold strike brought to this remote region.
-Shasta City and the nearby town of Jacksonville, near Ashland, in Oregon, were the prominent northern gold discovery sites.
+To sum up, Shasta City and the nearby town of Jacksonville, near Ashland, in Oregon, were the prominent northern gold discovery sites.
 Shasta was the “Queen City” of the northern mines in the 1850s.
 Be sure to see the museum in the Courthouse (530/243-8194), with its strong collections of California landscape art and Pit River Indian basketry.
 Across the street, the Litsch General Store approximates its original appearance.

 Weaverville Joss House